Navid200/xDrip/docs/Nightscout/HerokuGone.md

 With the username, database name, and password (excluding special characters) in hand, you can log out of Atlas.

 Open a [terminal](./Terminal.md).
 Exit the menu.
-Enter the following into the terminal replacing U with username, D with database name, and P with password.
+Enter the following into the terminal replacing U? with username, D? with database name, and P? with password.

-<mark style="background-color: #eFdFef">mongodump --forceTableScan --uri mongodb+srv://U:P@D.csbuy.mongodb.net/U -o /tmp </mark>
+<mark style="background-color: #eFdFef">mongodump --forceTableScan --uri mongodb+srv://U?:P?@D?.csbuy.mongodb.net/U? -o /tmp </mark>

 Wait for the export process to compete.
 It could take a few minutes.

-Now, enter the following in the terminal replacing U with username.
+Now, enter the following in the terminal replacing U? with username.

-<mark style="background-color: #eFdFef">mongorestore -d Nightscout /tmp/U </mark>
+<mark style="background-color: #eFdFef">mongorestore -d Nightscout /tmp/U? </mark>